Ethiopia

 here we have another example of different scenes within the same framing. it is about the decapitation of saint john the baptist by a king called herod. the king had married his brother’s wife herodias. she hated john because he had lectured herod about this indecent marriage. though herod had put him in jail he considered him a too interesting interlocutor to change his imprisonment into martyrdom. until…

-on the right the executioner disconnects john’s head from his body. instead of falling down the head flies up crying out to herod and herodias one last time, defiantly and naggingly: “and yet it is indecent that you take your brother’s wife”. so within the same painting three scenes are put together: the beheading, the flying head and salome presenting john’s head in a huge chalice to her father. notice how the good differ from the the bad and ugly by the positions of their heads. [matthew14] [mark6:14]
+on the right the executioner disconnects john’s head from his body. instead of falling down the head flies up crying out to herod and herodias one last time, defiantly and naggingly: “and yet it is indecent that you take your brother’s wife”. so within the same painting three scenes are put together: the beheading, the flying head and salome receiving john’s head in a huge chalice from her father. notice how the good differ from the the bad and ugly by the positions of their heads.

 NARGA SELASSI